-- take the complaint seriously. - treat them with courtesy and respect. - deal with the complaint with discretion and confidentiality (although if the matter relates to the safety and wellbeing of a child then the school may have to share the details with other agencies). - offer them the opportunity to be accompanied by a friend, adviser or colleague. - meet the timescales set unless there are good reasons to extend these, in which case they will be informed of this. - seek and offer resolution at all stages. - inform them of the action taken to resolve the complaint and of any measures put in place by the school and/or the Multi-Academy Company to ensure that a similar complaint does not arise in the future.
+- take the complaint seriously. - treat them with courtesy and respect. - deal with the complaint with discretion and confidentiality (although if the matter relates to the safety and wellbeing of a child then the school may have to share the details with other agencies). - offer them the opportunity to be accompanied by a friend, adviser or colleague. - meet the timescales set unless there are good reasons to extend these, in which case they will be informed of this. - be clear if the expected outcome is not achievable (ie: not in scope of the policy, wanting disciplinary action to be taken, a formal apology, outcome would significantly impact school organisation, curriculum and/or provision of education for all children), given at the earliest stage. - inform them of the action taken to resolve the complaint and of any measures put in place by the school and/or the Multi-Academy Company to ensure that a similar complaint does not arise in the future.

-In turn, the school expects that complainants will:
+In turn, the St John Paul II Multi Academy expects complainants to: